Tamir Sapir: Career

 He took a job processing emigration applications for Soviet Jews and in 1973, he immigrated to Israel with his wife around the time of the Yom Kippur War.
 He changed his last name to Sapir while in Israel and moved to the United States, first to Louisville, Kentucky, where he learned English and worked as a bus driver, janitor, and a loader, and then to New York City where he worked as a taxicab driver, borrowing money for his medallion.
-He then opened an electronics store with fellow immigrant Sam Kislin, Joy Lud International Distributors on Fifth Avenue, catering primarily to a Russian clientele.
+He then opened an electronics store with fellow immigrant Sam Kislin, Joy Lud International Distributors on Fifth Avenue, catering primarily to familiar clientele.
+Joy-Lud became one of the most successful television wholesalers in the entirety of New York City, with then-hotelier Donald Trump awarding them the contract for guestroom TVs for his first three hotels.

 Sapir made contacts with the Soviet contingent to the United Nations in New York, and started trading electronics, clothing, and footwear for exclusive rights to sell Soviet oil and oil products which he then sold to American companies.
 Investing the profits in Manhattan real estate in the 1990s, which was then in a slump, he became a billionaire by 2002.
 Sapir has been referred to as America's "billionaire cabbie".

 Sapir brought a lawsuit in Russia against a Moscow oil refinery after it violated the terms of a contract by failing to transfer oil products for delivered equipment.
 Sapir won the case in 2005, but received none of the $28 million the Moscow company was ordered to pay.

 Sapir was a financier and development partner for the construction of the Trump SoHo in Manhattan in 2006.